Your Cart (${cart.item_count})

 Maintaining good poop health is crucial for overall wellness and quality of life.
 Keeping these lifestyle tips in mind lets you show some love to your digestive system.
 Trust me, it won’t go unnoticed.

 Worrying less about your bathroom habits gives you more time to worry about what’s important.
-Like wondering how often the average person poops or what the environmental impact is of your toilet paper.
+Like wondering how often the average person poops or what the environmental impact is of your toilet paper (Hint: it’s big).
+Luckily, you can reduce the impact your bathroom trips have on the environment by switching over to bamboo toilet paper.

 For more bathroom health tips, keep up with us on Facebook!